Past Peak: The Market for MOBs Is Slowing Down Amid Uncertainty

 Long-term investors “love” the idea of locking in interest rates now, says Scott Kavel, head of seniors housing finance at commercial real estate lending and advisory firm Greystone.
 “If you’re looking to sell in a few years, interest rates won’t be as important; you’re probably floating over LIBOR,” Kavel says.

-In an example of creative financing to mitigate the effects of rising rates in this sector, Kavel’s financing team, comprising managing directors Neil Raburn and Cary Tremper, completed Freddie Mac’s first-ever lease-up loan on a seniors housing property for the Oakmont of San Jose, in Northern California.
+In an example of creative financing to mitigate the effects of rising rates in this sector, Kavel’s financing team, comprising managing directors Neal Raburn and Cary Tremper, completed Freddie Mac’s first-ever lease-up loan on a seniors housing property for the Oakmont of San Jose, in Northern California.
 The class-A plus assisted living and memory care community contains 72 beds across 66 units.
 The financing was structured as an 11-year non-recourse loan with a fixed rate and 30-year amortization.
 Freddie Mac’s lease-up loans allow borrowers to lock in an interest rate before their project is fully stabilized.

 The operator’s established track record was a major factor in securing the loan, which will be used to repay construction debt, according to Raburn.
 The Oakmont of San Jose opened with 80 percent occupancy and the operator consistently opens properties with 80-85 percent occupancy rates.